fastrgv/CoTerminalApps/README.md

 Note that any individual app may still be executed from the directory appropriate to your O.S.
 For example, on Windows you can CD to bin\win and then type "cfrog" to run Frogger.

-### caveat
+### linux caveat
 The prebuilt linux executables require glibc v2.14 or newer.
-That means if your distribution is older, it might not run, and you will need to rebuild.
+That means if your distribution is older, it might not run, and you would need to rebuild.

+### OSX caveat
+The prebuilt OSX executables require version 10.13 (sep2017) or newer.

 ===========================================================================
 ## Compiler Scripts
-There are three scripts, wbuildall.bat for msWindows, lbuildall.sh for Linux, and obuildall.sh for OS-X.  They differ in where the executables are put.
+There are three scripts, wbuildall.bat for Windows, lbuildall.sh for Linux, and obuildall.sh for OS-X.  They differ in where the executables are put.
 Now with so many different precompiled binaries for each OS, there would be too much clutter if they were all put into the same place.

 ===============================================================